Pietro Fittipaldi: Early and personal life

-Pietro Fittipaldi da Cruz was born on 25 June 1996 in Miami, Florida, U.S. Fittipaldi is the grandson of two-time Formula One World Champion Emerson Fittipaldi and the older brother of racing driver Enzo.
+Fittipaldi da Cruz was born on 25 June 1996 in Miami, Florida, U.S. Fittipaldi is the grandson of two-time Formula One World Champion Emerson Fittipaldi and the older brother of racing driver Enzo.

 Junior racing career

 NASCAR Whelen All-American Series

 Fittipaldi began his racing career in the NASCAR Whelen All-American Series, winning the track championship at Hickory Motor Speedway in 2011.
 In 2012, he won one race and finished fifth in the championship.

 Lower formulae

-The Brazilian moved to Europe to pursue a career in open-wheeled racing in 2013, making his debut in the BRDC Formula 4 Championship and Protyre Formula Renault Championship In 2014, he won the latter series, clinching the title with one race remaining.
+Fittipaldi moved to Europe to pursue a career in open-wheeled racing in 2013, making his debut in the BRDC Formula 4 Championship and Protyre Formula Renault Championship In 2014, he won the latter series, clinching the title with one race remaining.
 He won the 2015-16 MRF Challenge Formula 2000 Championship with four wins from fourteen races.

 FIA Formula 3 European Championship

 In 2015, Fittipaldi competed in the FIA Formula 3 European Championship for Fortec Motorsports.
-With a best result of sixth at two of the races at Algarve, Fittipaldi finished sixteenth in the championship standings with 32 points.
+With a best result of sixth at two of the races at Algarve, Fittipaldi finished seventeenth in the championship standings with 32 points.